Updated: Nov 20/09

 15 October 1997.
 Thats an historic date in philatelic circles

-for it saw the issue of the $8 Grizzly, Canadas highest value stamp.
+for it saw the issue of the $8 Grizzly, Canadas highest value stamp (at the time of issue).

 Diamond Jubilee issue, and, in more recent times, issues featuring Point Pelée National